huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 >>> repo = Repository(local_dir="w2v2", clone_from="facebook/wav2vec2-large-960h-lv60")
 ```

-This parameter can also clone a repository from a specified directory using a URL (if you are working offline, this parameter should be `None`):
+`clone_from` can also clone a repository from a specified directory using a URL (if you are working offline, this parameter should be `None`):

 ```python
 >>> repo = Repository(local_dir="huggingface-hub", clone_from="https://github.com/huggingface/huggingface_hub")
 ```

-You can easily combine the `clone_from` parameter with `create_repo` to create and clone a repository:
+Easily combine the `clone_from` parameter with `create_repo` to create and clone a repository:

 ```python
 >>> repo_url = HfApi().create_repo(name="repo_name")